For individuals in crisis, the first step is Next Step.

 Our volunteer coaches help our neighbors in need recognize their potential, identify barriers, and learn how to positively overcome those barriers with informed choices and problem solving.
 More importantly, individuals and families develop self-determination and self-worth as they accomplish small goals that serve as landmarks on their path toward self-sufficiency.

 Last year, we had 59 individuals participate in the Next Step Program.

-Our 13 Volunteer Coaches were available for 39 hours a week--which means they provided over 2,000 hours of service.
+Our 13 Volunteer Coaches provided over 2,000 hours of service last year